Yamashita: The Tiger's Treasure: Plot

 While on the ship, Jobert reads the journal.
 Flashbacks of Lolo Melo's life show his happy life with his younger brother, Peping, whom he gave an expensive harmonica as a gift before he enlists in the Army.
 Upon the outbreak of World War II, Melo and Peping were captured by the Imperial Japanese Army.
-While they were tortured by Japanese troops, he and Peping consoles themselves to relieve their sorrow by listening to the latter's harmonica music.
-That goes on until General Tomoyuki Yamashita orders them and some POWs to be herded in a Japanese transport ship bound to Mindoro.
+While they were tortured by Japanese troops, he and Peping console themselves to relieve their sorrow by listening to the latter's harmonica music.
+That goes on until General Tomoyuki Yamashita orders them and some POWs to be herded in a transport ship bound to Mindoro.
 They suffered severe maltreatment, from rotational torture, feeding them with meager rations, from spoiled rice to boiled camote roots and among others.
-The journal, revealed as the treasure map in pieces, confirms Mindoro province as the site.
+The journal, revealed as the treasure map in pieces, confirms Mindoro as the site.

 Meanwhile, one of Jobert's friends suspects something about Emong's identity and intentions.
 Another flashback reveals of Melo's war life.
 In Mindoro, the POW's are forced to dig several large tunnels to bury something.
 The ship, carrying Yamashita's loot, arrives in Mindoro and the POW's were ordered to place the treasures in the tunnels and place some traps, including land mines.
-Melo and several others are forced to seal the area after the duty and an American air raid attacks them, burying also his younger brother and some of their fellow prisoners alive.
+Melo and several others are forced to seal the area afterwards.
+An American air raid buries his younger brother and some of their fellow prisoners alive.
 Peping plays the harmonica one last time, as his co-prisoners die due to suffocation while he dies of his wounds.

 Upon arrival at Mindoro, the team are met by Jarco and his henchmen.
 Jobert reunites with Melo, captured by the syndicate's team as asset, bargaining chip and guide, along with multiple trucks to transport the loot.
 Melo and Jobert leads Jarco and the henchmen into the tunnels, seemingly full of gold, loot and the legendary Golden Buddha.
 Melo tells Jobert to leave the tunnel as he confronts the henchman.
-As Jobert's group leaves, Jarco's henchmen try to kill them but a distraction in the form of a military backup following Naguchi's moves, arrives and disposes the henchmen.
+As Jobert's group leaves, Jarco's henchmen try to kill them but a distraction in the form of a military backup following Naguchi's moves arrives and disposes the henchmen.
 The group are eventually rescued by Emong, who is revealed to have called the military for help.